Online Resources & Scholarships for Nurse Practitioner Students

 Sallie Mae Graduate School Loan for Health Professions

-There are numerous private lenders that provide student loans, and one of the biggest is Sallie Mae.
-This organization’s primary purpose is offering and servicing loans and savings programs for higher education.
+Sallie Mae is a private lender whose primary purpose is offering and servicing loans and savings programs for higher education.
 This site provides current information on its loans for students in graduate health professions programs.

 Scholarships and Resources for MSN Students

-Another of our own guides, this one featuring a list of over 25 in-house and external scholarships and grants available to master of science in nursing students.
+Another of our own guides, this one featuring a list of two dozen in-house and external scholarships and grants available to master of science in nursing students.
 Also included are links to 20 useful online resources that help MSN students succeed during and after their degree studies.